 Where are you working currently, and what do you do there?

-I currently work at Uber Eats as a Product Designer.
+I currently work at Epoch as a Founding Designer.

 Can you tell us a bit about your education and career background?

 I studied Accounting and Finance and worked in auditing at a public accounting firm.

 Why did you choose to study at BrainStation?

 I had a really creative childhood and grew up wanting to be an Architect, but I ended up making a pivot to study business instead.
 But the more time I spent in my classes and co-op terms, the more I realized that this career path wasn't for me.

 I reflected on what really brought me joy and considered going back to my creative roots.
 Some friends in tech recommended that I look into User Experience and User Interface Design.
 Since I knew nothing about the field, I decided to look for introductory courses to get a foundational understanding of it.
 I wanted to validate whether it was worth completely dropping my accounting designation to pursue design.